 “He Said, She Said: Re-inscribing the Andalusi Arabic Love Lyric,” in Raymond P.

 Scheindlin Festschrift, ed.
 M. Rand and J. Decter (Piscataway NJ: Gorgias Press, 2007), 7-15.

 “Jewish Perceptions of and Attitudes towards Muslims,” in Cambridge History of Judaism,

 Vol. 5 [Jews and Judaism in the Islamic World, Seventh through Fifteenth Centuries], ed.
 B. Chazan and M. Rustow (forthcoming Cambridge University Press)

-“Andalusi “Exceptionalism”,” in A Sea of Languages: Literature and Culture in the Pre-Modern Mediterranean, ed.
-Karla Mallette and Suzanne Akbari (Toronto: University of Toronto Press, forthcoming)
+“Andalusi “Exceptionalism”,” in A Sea of Languages: Rethinking the Arabic Role in Medieval Literary History, ed.
+Karla Mallette and Suzanne Akbari (Toronto: University of Toronto Press, 2013), 119-134.

 “Inscribing the Mediterranean Journey: Two Paradigmatic Texts from Twelfth Century Iberia,” in The Mediterranean Seminar I: The Medieval Mediterranean & the Emergence of the West, ed.
-Sharon Kinoshita and Brian Catlos (Valencia: Publicacions de la Universitat de Valencia, forthcoming)
+Sharon Kinoshita and Brian Catlos (New York: Palgrave-McMillan, forthcoming)

 “Competing Tropes of Eleventh-Century Andalusi Jewish Culture,” Tova Rosen

 Festschrift, ed.
 Eli Yassif, Haviva Ishay and Uriah Kfir (Ben-Gurion University Press, 2012), 7-26.